About this guide

 The medication must be administered:

-- in accordance with any instructions attached to the medication or provided by a registered medical practitioner;
+- by any instructions attached to the medication or provided by a registered medical practitioner

-- if prescribed by a registered medical practitioner it should also bear the name of the child to whom the medication is to be administered; and
+- if prescribed by a registered medical practitioner it should also bear the name of the child to whom the medication is to be administered

 An approved provider may permit a child over preschool age to self-administer medication.

 You must keep a medication record for each child being educated and cared for to whom medication is to be administered.

 Your approved provider will meet with you to develop and rehearse emergency procedures with the children in your care.